 Dementia is a collection of symptoms caused by disorders that affect the brain and cannot be attributed to a single disease.
-Dementia affects a person’s behaviour, thinking, and ability to perform everyday tasks to the point where it interferes with normal working or social life.
+Dementia affects a person’s behavior, thinking, and ability to perform everyday tasks to the point where it interferes with normal working or social life.

 Alzheimer’s symptoms slowly develop and get worse over time.
-Alzheimer’s is the most common form of dementia, accounting for roughly 60-80 per cent of all dementia cases.
+Alzheimer’s is the most common form of dementia, accounting for roughly 60-80 percent of all dementia cases.

 People over the age of 65 have a higher risk of developing Alzheimer’s, but younger people can develop early-onset Alzheimer’s.
 There is currently no cure for Alzheimer’s, however treating the symptoms may temporarily slow progression.